Lightning-AI/pytorch-lightning/docs/source/experiment_reporting.rst

       results = {'log': logs}
       return results

-2. Most of the time, you only need training_step and not training_end.
+2. Most of the time, you only need training_step and not training_step_end.
 You can also return logs from here:

 .. code-block:: python